MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/context-menu.md

 ## Context Menu call cases
-Right clicking the anywhere in a visual's viewport, should trigger a display of the context menu.
+Right-clicking anywhere in a visual's viewport should trigger a display of the context menu.
 There are two scenarios of `contextMenu()` being called in a visual:

 * Context menu called on a specific datapoint